jerry73204/typ-book/src/chapter_1.md

 }
 ```

 You can choose to match only `Green` instead.
-In this case, the code only compiles only when `input` is `Green`.
+In this case, the code only compiles only when `input` is `Green`,
+and emits compile error when it is other than `Green`.

 ```rust
 match input {